 When Doris went to the doctor with concerns about her vision, her worst fears were confirmed – she was diagnosed with early-stage macular degeneration.

-Macular degeneration is the leading cause of vision loss.
+Macular degeneration is a leading cause of vision loss.
 An incurable eye disease, it affects more than 10 million Americans.
 Doris had watched her own mother suffer the effects of macular degeneration, losing almost all of her sight in a short period of time.

 “Seeing what my mother went through, I don’t know any other word except – terrifying – to think that this would be my future as well,” Doris says.
 “It was such a low point in my life.”